 1971: UK rock group Free announced that they were splitting up due to differences between singer Paul Rodgers and bassist Andy Fraser, the drug problems of guitarist Paul Kossoff, and inconsistent record sales.
 To capitalize on the new of the breakup, Island Records rushed the release of the group’s Free Live!
 LP later in September.
 In early 1972, the band set aside their differences and reformed in an effort to save Kossoff from his growing drug addiction and released Free at Last in June that summer.
 The reunion was short-lived, with the band recording their final album Heartbreaker later that fall, before finally disbanding for good after a 1973 tour of the US.
 Rodgers and Simon Kirke went on to form Bad Company that same year.
 Fraser went on to form the band Sharks and later The Andy Fraser Band, and Kossoff formed the band Back Street Crawler.

-1971: Paul and Linda McCartney’s Ram album was released in the UK four days after being issued in the US.
+1971: Paul and Linda McCartney’s Ram album was released in the UK four days after it was issued in the US.

-1977: Electric Light Orchestra released “Telephone Line,” the fourth and final single from the group’s sixth LP, A New World Record.
+1977: Electric Light Orchestra released “Telephone Line,” the fourth and final single from the group’s sixth studio album, A New World Record.
 The song reached #8 in the UK and #7 in the US.

 1977: Rod Stewart was at #1 on the UK chart with the double A-sided single “I Don’t Want To Talk About It” backed with “First Cut Is The Deepest.”